 A healthy adjustment recognizes the loss but the person is not as disturbed by it; functioning returns but the majority of people who have suffered loss of a person they love say that they never 'get over it.'

-Another light-hearted view is that grief could look more like this, and it might just be more accurate:
+Here's another light-hearted idea that challenges any 'stage' view of grief, and it might just be more accurate:

 The One Thing No One Says About Grieving

 (a 4 step plan to move through your grief)